superduper-io/superduper/README.md

 SuperDuperDB is a general-purpose AI development and deployment framework for **integrating any ML models** (i.e. from PyTorch, Sklearn, HuggingFace) **and AI APIs** (like OpenAI, Antrophic, Cohere) **directly with your existing databases**, including streaming inference, model training and vector search.
 SuperDuperDB is not another database, it "super-dupers" your existing preferred database.

-SuperDuperDB eliminates the need for complex MLOps pipelines and specialized vector databases, enabling you to build end-to-end AI applications efficiently and flexibly with a simple Python interface!
+SuperDuperDB eliminates the need for complex MLOps pipelines and specialized vector databases, enabling you to build end-to-end AI applications efficiently and flexibly with its simple Python interface!

 - Generative AI & LLM-Chat
 - Vector Search